senotrusov/bell-on-bundler-error/README.md

 # Bell on bundler error

+Please see also [bell-on-bundler-error-plugin](https://github.com/senotrusov/bell-on-bundler-error-plugin) – the same plugin with less minimalistic API.

 Notification on [webpack module bundler](http://webpack.github.io/) build errors by writing bell character to stderr output

 ## Installation